State of Illinois

 In response to the COVID-19 pandemic and the mandate to work remotely, the MWRD now offers an electronic permit application intake process.
 This system will accept new plan applications and documents.
 To learn more, click here.

-Help minimize the spread of COVID-19
+Resources to help minimize the spread of COVID-19

 The CDC continues to recommend the following: